CSALabsAutomation/azure-synapse-pipelines-dataflows-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

 1) For **_FactSales_** you need to create a relationship.
 Select a column **_``OrderDateKey``_** from **_FactSales_** tables(from table) and map it with **_``DateKeyAltered``_** column of **_DimDate_**( To Table) .

-1) Repeat step 9 and 10 to create remaining relationships for **_FactSales_** table.
+1) Repeat above two steps to create remaining relationships for **_FactSales_** table.
 Make sure you create all the 5 relationships same as mentioned in below snapshot.

     ![table_relationships](./assets/12-table_column_relations.jpg "table relationships")